 The Shire's rural landscapes drive our economy.
-Our strategic location on a national freight and tourist route, rail access to Sydney, Newcastle and Armidale airports and access to a substantial regional population all provide an advantage that can be capitalised on.
+Our strategic location on a national freight and tourist route, access to Sydney, Newcastle, and Armidale airports as well as access to a substantial regional population all provide an advantage that can be capitalised on.
 The Shire's agriculture and tourism industries have demonstrated resilience and capacity to adapt in the face of significant climatic, economic and policy challenges.
 These adaptions have included modernisation, increasing productivity, maintaining and enhancing environmental sustainability, and remaining competitive in a global market.

 Rural areas should be protected to support agricultural uses as well as diversify to complement the productive capability of the land.
 The Shire features productive soils and cool climates that complement horticulture, viticulture, cropping and grazing - all strengths of the area.
-Proximity to transport corridors is likely to become more of a competitive advantage over the next 20 years and will make the retention of food resources close to growing markets increasingly important.
+Proximity to transport corridors presents as a substantial competitive advantage that must be maintained.